-A fundamental cybersecurity control is to ensure that only authorized personnel have access to sensitive/confidential data, especially for non-public data that DFS is keen to protect.
+A fundamental cybersecurity control is to ensure that only authorized personnel have access to sensitive/confidential data, especially for non-public data that NYDFS is keen to protect.
 This includes the prevention of both internal employees and external actors from obtaining credentials, then setting off an attack chain.

 But Exabeam eliminates this problem by detecting anomalies and piecing together a fuller story.
 It does this by accurately modeling the behavior of users, entities—and even security alerts from other security solutions—then surfacing it in a centralized way.

 Exabeam can quickly detect complex threats and alert IT security teams of suspicious activity, even if it occurs using valid credentials obtained from an unwitting user within your organization.
 By monitoring and revealing anomalous actions, Exabeam gives your security team the context and knowledge to take corrective action against malicious actors who are using compromised credentials.

 Section 500.16 calls for a written incident response plan, designed to quickly respond to and recover from any cybersecurity incidents threatening the confidentiality, integrity, or availability of information systems.
 Exabeam supports a covered entity’s internal processes for responding to a security incident, providing a robust, off-the-shelf incident response solution.
 It allows firms to configure custom remediation actions to fit their unique needs, or to take advantage of pre-built playbooks and workflows.